Verified

 Orthodox Definition

-The Sutta-piṭaka is the second of the three great divisions of the Pali Canon (Tipiṭaka).
+The Sutta-piṭaka is the second of the three great divisions of the Pāḷi Canon (Tipiṭaka).
 It contains over 10,000 discourses delivered by the Buddha and his chief disciples during his 45-year ministry.

-In orthodox Theravāda hermeneutics, the Sutta-piṭaka is classified as Vohāra-desanā (conventional teaching).
-Because the Buddha was speaking to a vast array of individuals—from kings and philosophers to farmers and outcasts—he tailored his language to their specific temperaments (cittācāra).
-He freely used conventional terms like “I,” “you,” “man,” “woman,” “deva,” and “self” to guide listeners toward the truth, even though such entities do not exist in the ultimate sense (paramattha).
+In Orthodox Theravāda, the Sutta-piṭaka is classified as vohāra-desanā (conventional teaching).
+The Buddha spoke to a vast array of people, from kings to farmers.
+He tailored his language to fit their specific minds and backgrounds.
+To do this, he freely used conventional terms like “I,” “you,” “man,” “woman,” “deva,” and “self.”

 Textual References

-- Commentary: Atthasālinī (Nidāna) – Explaining the difference between the conventional pedagogical approach of the Suttas and the ultimate approach of the Abhidhamma.
+• Commentary: Atthasālinī (Nidāna) – Explaining the difference between the conventional pedagogical approach of the suttas and the ultimate approach of the Abhidhamma.